 - Indicate an interest in writing

-- Chat with people about data availability, questions, methods (the order actually varies quite a bit depending on the piece)
+- Chat with people (Djupe and others) about data availability, questions, methods (the order actually varies quite a bit depending on the piece)

 - Work to develop the hook and compose the data visualizations (often with Djupe’s help)